-Circular polarized antenna is the most popular antenna for FPV flying with 5.8Ghz FPV system, such as skew planar (four-leaf) or cloverleaf antenna (three-leaf).
+Circular polarized antenna is the most popular antenna for FPV flying with 5.8Ghz FPV system, such as skew planar or cloverleaf antenna.
 Although they do allow better range and reception, there are situations where you are better off using simple linear polarized antenna, such a dipole antenna.

 Linear polarized antenna is a type of FPV antenna, and it can be made very small and light weight, especially useful for weight-critical application, such as on a micro quadcopter.

 What’s inside a Dipole antenna

-If you open a whip antenna that comes with every 5.8Ghz video transmitter or receiver, you will find it’s just a simple Coaxial Cable inside.
+If you open a dipole antenna that comes with every 5.8Ghz video transmitter or receiver, you will find it’s just a simple Coaxial Cable inside.

 But what we really need to know is the length of the exposed wire (without shielding) affects the signal frequency that it receives.
 If the wire was about 12.92mm then it’s tuned for 5.8Ghz, but only just a little shorter e.g. 12.70mm, and it becomes tuned to 5.9Ghz.
 The same theory applies to 2.4Ghz system, it’s the same such as radio receiver.